dbernheisel/tiyd-rails-2015-08.github.io/during/things_to_test.md

 * Test all model methods
 * Test all controller actions for successful responses
-* When something breaks, ALWAYS write a test that breaks first.
+* When something breaks, ALWAYS write a test first.
+Make sure it fails.
 Then fix code to make the test pass.